-CONNECT Command SET HOST Command SHOW HOST Command
+CONnect Command SET HOst Command SHow HOst Command

-EXIT Command
+EXit Command

-The EXIT command causes NetEx/eFT to exit to the previous input level.
-Only when EXIT is issued from within an input script, the current input script is exited and control is returned to the previous input level (either an input script or interactive command line).
-EXIT differs from QUIT in that it returns control only to the previous input level.
+The EXit command causes NetEx/eFT to exit to the previous input level.
+When EXit is issued within an input script, execution of the input script is stopped and control is returned to the previous input level (either an input script or interactive command line).
+EXit differs from QUIT in that it returns control only to the previous input level.
 QUIT always returns control to the interactive input level (command line).

-When issued from the interactive input level, EXIT causes NetEx/eFT to terminate.
+When issued from the interactive input level, EXit causes NetEx/eFT to terminate.
 If issued from an input script as part of a noninteractive NetEx/eFT session (e.g., a batch job), the session terminates.